Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 configurations files needs to be modified in order to run RPMem shuffle extension.

 #### Prerequisite
-Use below cmd to remove original initialization of one PMem, this is a **MUST** step, or RPMemShuffle won’t be able to open PMem devices.
+Use below command to remove original initialization of one PMem, this is a **MUST** step, or RPMemShuffle won’t be able to open PMem devices.
 ```bash
 pmempool rm ${device_name}